nasser/arduino.tmbundle/README.md

 =======
 1.0a
 ----
-* Works with Arduino 1.0
+* Fixed for Arduino 1.0
+* Improved local help command
+* Changed versioning scheme to match Arduino's.
+This bundle's version will always be equal to the version of Arduino it is most compatible with.

 0.21a
 ----